santosh-ksharma/datawarehouse/README.md

  Upload products and inventory to begin and then subsequently invoke any desired operation.
  The product has a generated product id and this has been maintained since generally the consumers (say front end) will pass an id while getting or removing a product.

- In this imnplementation, the product operations are all inserts.
+ In this implementation, the product operations are all inserts.
 So to update a product, delete a products or all of them and then invoke the product upload again.
  Here, product name is considered to be unique and so application will return error if same product is again being uploaded that already exists in database.

- The application is intgetated with github actions for CI/CD and deployed to cloud run (personal account).
+ The application is integrated with github actions for CI/CD and deployed to cloud run (personal account).

  While selling/deleting a product, if any of the article is not having sufficient stock, an exception is returned with status code and an error message.